ionic-team/ionic-io-docs/push/ios.md

 <img style="width:100%;" src="/img/push-docs/app-confirm-screen.png">

+Make sure to click Submit at the bottom of this page to save your App ID!

 ### 1.3: Configuring the App ID

 Now that your App ID is successfully created, it's time to configure it to send some Push Notifications.